pydanny/daniel.feldroy.com/pages/books.md

 ## [Fiction](/books/fiction)

-I also write fiction, having been involved in number of fantasy and science fiction novels.
-Currently most are out of print, I'm working on revising some of them for re-release.
-There are few works in print and in progress.
+I also write fiction, specifically in the grimdark genre, typically fantasy but sometimes science fiction.
+You can read about my works at <a href="https://grimdaniel.com" target="_blank">grimdaniel.com</a>.